benjaminion/upgrading-ethereum-book/src/book.md

 Threshold signatures are not currently used within the core Ethereum&nbsp;2 protocol.
 However they are useful at an infrastructure level.
 For example, for security and resilience it might be desirable to split a validator's secret key between multiple locations.
 If an attacker acquires fewer than $M$ shares then the key still remains secure; if up to  $M-N$ keystores are unavailable, the validator can still sign correctly.
 An operational example of this is Attestant's [Dirk](https://www.attestant.io/posts/introducing-dirk/) key manager.

-Threshold signatures also find a place in Distributed Validator Technology, which I plan to write about elsewhere.
+Threshold signatures also find a place in Distributed Validator Technology, which I will write about in a different chapter.

 [TODO - link to DVT when done]::

 ##### Batch verification

 The bilinearity of the pairing function allows for some pretty funky optimisations.
-For example, Vitalik has formulated a method for [verifying a batch](https://ethresear.ch/t/fast-verification-of-multiple-bls-signatures/5407?u=benjaminion) of signatures simultaneously &ndash; such as all the signatures contained in a block &ndash; that reduces the number of pairing operations required.
+For example, Vitalik has formulated a method for [verifying a batch](https://ethresear.ch/t/fast-verification-of-multiple-bls-signatures/5407?u=benjaminion) of signatures simultaneously &ndash; such as all the signatures contained in a block &ndash; that significantly reduces the number of pairing operations required.
 Since this technique constitutes a client-side optimisation rather than being a fundamental part of the protocol, I shall describe it properly in the Implementation chapter.

 [TODO - link to batch verification when done]::

 #####  Quantum security

-The security (unforgeability) of BLS signatures relies, among other things, on the hardness of something called the elliptic curve discrete logarithm problem (ECDLP) [^fn-discrete-division-problem].
+The security (unforgeability) of BLS signatures relies, among other things, on the hardness of something called the elliptic curve discrete logarithm problem (ECDLP)[^fn-discrete-division-problem].
 Basically, given the public key $[sk]g_1$ it is computationally infeasible to work out what the secret key $sk$ is.

 [^fn-discrete-division-problem]: It's puzzling to me that this is called the discrete logarithm problem when we write groups additively, rather than the discrete division problem.
 But it's far from being the most confusing thing about elliptic curves.

-The ECDLP is believed to be vulnerable to attack by [quantum computers](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography#Quantum_computing_attacks), thus our signature scheme presumably has a limited shelf-life.
+The ECDLP is believed to be vulnerable to attack by [quantum computers](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography#Quantum_computing_attacks), thus our signature scheme may have a limited shelf-life.

 Quantum-resistant alternatives such as [zkSTARKs](https://eprint.iacr.org/2018/046.pdf) are known, but currently not as practical as the BLS scheme.
 The expectation is that, at some point, we will migrate to such a scheme as a drop-in replacement for BLS signatures.

-In case someone overnight unveils a sufficiently capable quantum computer, [EIP-2333](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-2333.md) (which sets a standard for BLS key generation in Ethereum) describes a way to generate a hierarchy of [Lamport signatures](https://en.wikipedia.org/wiki/Lamport_signature).
+In case someone overnight unveils a sufficiently capable quantum computer, [EIP-2333](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-2333.md) (which is a standard for BLS key generation in Ethereum) describes a way to generate a hierarchy of [Lamport signatures](https://en.wikipedia.org/wiki/Lamport_signature).
 Lamport signatures are believed to be quantum secure, but come with their own limitations.
 In principle we could make an emergency switch over to these to tide us over while implementing STARKs.
-But, in practice, this would be extrememly challenging.
+But this would be extremely challenging in practice.

 #### BLS library functions

 As a reference, the following are the BLS library functions used in the Ethereum&nbsp;2 [specification](https://github.com/ethereum/consensus-specs/blob/v1.1.1/specs/phase0/beacon-chain.md#bls-signatures).
 They are named for and defined by the [BLS Signature Standard](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-bls-signature-04).
 Function names link to the definitions in the standard.
-Since we use the [proof of posession](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-bls-signature-04#section-3.3) scheme defined in the standard, our `Sign`, `Verify`, and `AggregateVerfiy` functions correspond to `CoreSign`, `CoreVerify`, and `CoreAggregateVerify` respectively.
+Since we use the [proof of possession](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-bls-signature-04#section-3.3) scheme defined in the standard, our `Sign`, `Verify`, and `AggregateVerify` functions correspond to `CoreSign`, `CoreVerify`, and `CoreAggregateVerify` respectively.

  - `def `[`Sign`](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-bls-signature-04#section-2.6)`(privkey: int, message: Bytes) -> BLSSignature`
     - Sign a message with the validator's private key.